Gold’s Journey: From Meteorites to Modern Markets

 Gold Exploration, Recycling and Refining

 The Mint has more than a century of experience in precious metal refining.
 In 2023, we refined over 6.6 million ounces of gold!
 Where did this gold come from?
 As a full standing member of the London Bullion Market Association (LBMA), we source gold in accordance with the LBMA’s Responsible Gold Guidance from two areas: mining and recycling.
-Much of our feedstock comes Canadian mines in the shape of a doré bar, while other amounts of recycled gold come to us from various North American sources.
+Much of our feedstock comes from Canadian mines in the shape of a doré bar, while other amounts of recycled gold come to us from various North American sources.
 Recycled gold has many forms, including jewellery, decorative items, coins, bars and electronics, just to name a few.

 At the Mint, we ensure all material refined and used in our precious metal investment products has been sourced responsibly and require all our precious metals customers and suppliers comply with our Responsible Sourcing (Precious Metals) Policy.
 This Policy aligns with the compliance requirements defined by the LBMA for Good Delivery Refiners, and embodies our commitment to promote, support and engage with secure, transparent, and verifiable mined or recycled precious metal supply chains for our refinery.